Stirling Central Scotland, Scotland Travel Guide

 Paid parking prevalent in city center (multi-storey, 'Pay and Display').
 Check payment methods and time limits.
 Free parking may be further from the center or at some accommodations.

-Stirling is an inland city, so direct sea or river arrivals are not applicable for general tourism access to the city itself.
+Stirling is an inland city, so direct sea or river arrivals are not applicable for typical tourism access to the city itself.
 However, for those traveling to the UK by sea, here are the general connections.

 No physical border checks when traveling between England, Scotland, Wales, or Northern Ireland.